Stuyvesant Town–Peter Cooper Village

 Stuyvesant Town–Peter Cooper Village was planned, beginning in 1942, and opened its first building in 1947.
-It replaced the Gas House district of gas storage tanks.
+It replaced a neighborhood known as the Gas House district.
 The complex has been sold multiple times, most recently in 2015 when it was sold to Ivanhoé Cambridge and Blackstone for $5.45 billion.

 Stuyvesant Town–Peter Cooper Village is part of Manhattan Community District 6, and its primary ZIP Codes are 10009 and 10010.
 It is patrolled by the 13th Precinct of the New York City Police Department (NYPD).

 Geography

 Stuyvesant Town–Peter Cooper Village is bounded by First Avenue on the west, 23rd Street on the north, Avenue C on the east, and 14th Street on the south.
 The complex covers about 80 acre of land in total, including parkland.
 Stuyvesant Town–Peter Cooper Village contains 11,250 apartments in 55 buildings, which have 110 separate street addresses.

 The buildings south of 20th Street are known as Stuyvesant Town, or "Stuy Town".
 They were named after Peter Stuyvesant, the last director-general of the Dutch colony of New Amsterdam, whose farm occupied the site in the 17th century.
 The buildings north of 20th Street are called Peter Cooper Village, named after the 19th-century industrialist, inventor and philanthropist Peter Cooper, who founded Cooper Union.

-Stuyvesant Town–Peter Cooper Village abuts the Stuyvesant Park and Gramercy Park neighborhoods on the west, the East Village and Alphabet City to the south, and Kips Bay to the north.
-The surrounding area to the west is notable for a historic two-block park surrounded by the old Stuyvesant High School called Stuyvesant Square, Saint George's Church, and the Beth Israel Medical Center.
+Stuyvesant Town–Peter Cooper Village abuts the Stuyvesant Square and Gramercy Park neighborhoods on the west, the East Village and Alphabet City to the south, and Kips Bay to the north.
+The surrounding area to the west is notable for a historic two-block park surrounded by the old Stuyvesant High School called Stuyvesant Square, Saint George's Church, and the Beth Israel Medical Center, which closed in 2025.